Nate Erskine-Smith

-Nathaniel Erskine-Smith (born June 15, 1984) is a Canadian lawyer and politician who has been the member of Parliament (MP) for Beaches—East York since 2015.
+Nathaniel Erskine-Smith (born June 15, 1984) is a Canadian politician who was the member of Parliament (MP) for Beaches—East York from 2015 to 2026.
 A member of the Liberal Party, Erskine-Smith served as Minister of Housing, Infrastructure and Communities from December 2024 to May 2025.

-Before entering politics, Erskine-Smith was a commercial litigation lawyer.
+Before entering politics, he was a commercial litigation lawyer.
+Also a member of the provincial Ontario Liberal Party, Erskine-Smith was the runner-up in the party's 2023 leadership election as well as a prospective candidate in the upcoming 2026 race.
+However, in May 2026, he was unsuccessful in seeking the party's nomination for the Scarborough Southwest provincial by-election and appealed the nomination due to allegations of irregularities.
+Erskine-Smith later resigned from Parliament on July 7, 2026.

+On August 18, 2026, Erskine-Smith announced that he was a candidate for Toronto City Councillor in Ward 19 Beaches—East York in the 2026 Toronto municipal election.

 Early life and education

-Erskine-Smith was born on June 15, 1984, in Toronto, Ontario, attending Bowmore Elementary School and Malvern Collegiate.
+Erskine-Smith was born on June 15, 1984, in Toronto, Ontario, and attended Bowmore Elementary School and Malvern Collegiate Institute.
 His parents, Sara Erskine and Lawrence Smith, were public school teachers.
+He has a brother.

-Erskine-Smith attended Queen's University, where he completed a Bachelor of Arts degree in politics in 2007, before completing law school in 2010.
-While a student at Queen's, he was an unsuccessful candidate for city council for Sydenham District in Kingston, Ontario, in the 2006 municipal elections coming in third despite being endorsed by the Whig-Standard and Queen’s Journal.
-Erskine-Smith described his attempt to Althia Raj as "naive" and that he knocked on no doors and spent his time researching local issues.
-He also attempted to start a business selling panini sandwiches from a trailer and hoped to start a catering business.
+Erskine-Smith attended Queen's University, where he completed a Bachelor of Arts degree in politics in 2007 before completing law school in 2010.
+While a student at Queen's, Erskine-Smith attempted to start a business selling panini sandwiches.
+His experience dealing with bureaucracy led him to run unsuccessfully for city council for the Sydenham District in Kingston, Ontario, in the 2006 municipal elections, coming in third despite being endorsed by the Whig-Standard and Queen’s Journal.
+Erskine-Smith later described his attempt to Althia Raj as "naive", saying that he knocked on no doors and spent his time researching local issues.

 Erskine-Smith then went on to study political philosophy and constitutional law at the University of Oxford, where he earned a Master of Laws (BCL) degree in 2013.
-He focused on the evolution of section 7 of the Canadian charter, with references to assisted dying, prostitution and marijuana.
-In addition, during his time at both universities, he played baseball for both their teams as a pitcher.
+He focused on the evolution of section 7 of the Canadian Charter of Rights and Freedoms, with references to assisted dying, prostitution and marijuana.
+In addition, during his time at both universities, he played on their baseball teams as a pitcher.